missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017/2017-09-12-Apple-Keynote-Hot-Take.md

 #### Gestures

-iPhone X represents a large change in how iPhones will be used going forward - largely because it discards iPhone's primary physical input: the home button. iPhone X lacks even a semblance of a home button.
+iPhone X will be a significant change in how iPhones will be used going day-to-day, largely because it discards iPhone's primary physical input: the home button. iPhone X lacks even a semblance of a home button.
 It doesn't even have a _virtual_ home button.
 Apple is instead replacing the button with gestures.
 What they've shown off looks so natural, so easy.
-In a couple years we'll look back in amazement that we had to *press* a button to perform some basic interactions with our phones.
+In a couple years we'll look back in amazement that we had to **press** a button to perform some basic interactions with our phones.

 These gestures are honestly one of the features I'm most excited about.
 They're so simple, so fluid.
 I can't wait to try it out.